Scump: Call of Duty: Advanced Warfare (2014–2015 season)

 Upon release of Call of Duty: Advanced Warfare, OpTic parted ways with Clayster and ProoFy and added Matt "Formal" Piper, Ian "Crimsix" Porter to the team.
 The team initially placed second to Crimsix's longtime teammate Aches at the first event of the season, and afterwards placed first at UMG Orlando 2015, the MLG Pro League Season 1 Playoffs, and the Call of Duty Championship's NA Regional event.
 At the 2015 Call of Duty World Championship, the team placed a disappointing 7th after they went into the event as the clear favorites.
-After the event, Scumps's longtime teammate, Nadeshot, decided to leave competitive Call of Duty and was replaced by Damon "Karma" Barlow, with Scump becoming the team captain.
-As the new captain of OpTic Gaming, Scump led the team to 6 more championships and 2 more Pro League Regular Season wins to end the Advanced Warfare season.
+After the event, Abner's longtime teammate, Nadeshot, decided to leave competitive Call of Duty and was replaced by Damon "Karma" Barlow, with Abner becoming the team captain.
+As the new captain of OpTic Gaming, Abner led the team to 6 more championships and 2 more Pro League Regular Season wins to end the Advanced Warfare season.
 They won ESWC Zénith 2015 and Gfinity Spring Masters 1 with Enable in place of Karma, but as they returned to the United States they went to California to compete at UMG California 2015 with Karma.
 When they won UMG Cali it marked their 3rd straight event win in three consecutive weekends in three different countries.
 They then finished 1st in Season 2 of the MLG Pro League to qualify for MLG Pro League Season 2 Playoffs at the summer XGAMES in Austin, Texas, where he and OpTic defended their title and won his second gold medal.
-OpTic and Scump then finished 2nd to FaZe Clan at UMG Dallas 2015 and Gfinity Summer Championship.
+OpTic and Abner then finished 2nd to FaZe Clan at UMG Dallas 2015 and Gfinity Summer Championship.
 They bounced back as they won UMG Washington D.C.
 2015 and MLG Pro League Season 3 Regular Season, where they went 11–0 in the season.
-Once again, they fell short and placed 2nd to Scump's ex-teammate, Clayster's FaZe team for the final time in AW.
-Scump then went on to win the final event of Advanced Warfare, MLG World Finals, with OpTic Gaming.
-He stated that the World Finals was the only event where he felt like he got carried, but it still marked Scump's and OpTic's most successful year by far.
-They won 9 championships, all 3 of the online Pro League Season, appeared in 10/11 Grand Finals, they won many online tournaments hosted by MLG and UMG, earned 1,651,320 pro points, and Scump had the most pro points out of any player with 447,975.
+Once again, they fell short and placed 2nd to Abner's ex-teammate, Clayster's FaZe team for the final time in AW.
+Abner then went on to win the final event of Advanced Warfare, MLG World Finals, with OpTic Gaming.
+He stated that the World Finals was the only event where he felt like he got carried, but it still marked Abner's and OpTic's most successful year by far.
+They won 9 championships, all 3 of the online Pro League Season, appeared in 10/11 Grand Finals, they won many online tournaments hosted by MLG and UMG, earned 1,651,320 pro points, and Abner had the most pro points out of any player with 447,975.